HearthSim/SabberStone/README.md

 * **SimpleUi**

   A test project that shows off a visual implementation of the SimpleAi project.
 This is probably where beginners should start looking at.
 There is a simple GUI which allows different decks to play against each other with different strategys.
-Check out the Wiki [Link] (https://github.com/HearthSim/SabberStone/wiki/SimpleUi)
+Check out the Wiki [Link] (https://github.com/HearthSim/SabberStone/wiki/SimpleUi) for informations about the use of SimpleUi.
   ![alt tag](/Readme/simpleui.PNG)
   ![alt tag](/Readme/deckcreator.PNG)